annelo-msft/gists/clientmodel/options.md

 Compiling the above into a table view to make it easy to compare how options can be specified by different users in a side-by-side format.

-Precedence rules are: client-user option overrides client-author option overrides Core default.
+Precedence rules are: [client-user](https://github.com/annelo-msft/gists/blob/main/clientmodel/readme.md#two-user-groups) option overrides [client-author](https://github.com/annelo-msft/gists/blob/main/clientmodel/readme.md#two-user-groups) option overrides the ClientModel Core default.

 | **Option**                   | **client-user**                    | **client-author**       | **Core default**     |
 |------------------------------|------------------------------------|-------------------------|----------------------|